 Cheeseburger Sliders are a fun and easy meal perfect for those busy school nights or fun game days!
+When I’m not sure what to make for dinner, my son Henry always requests these.
 There’s nothing better than these easy baked sliders for feeding a hungry crowd.
-This is one of our favorite Super Bowl Recipes.
+It’s a recipe we make throughout the year and also one of our favorite game day recipes.

 What’s in this Cheeseburger Sliders Recipe?

 I simply cannot get enough baked sliders in my life.
-Being a parent is busy, especially around back to school, and these cheeseburger sliders are just one way to make things easier.
+Being a parent is busy, especially around back to school, and these cheeseburger sliders are just one way I make life easier.
+I tested several ways to make the burger part of these sliders, and once I developed this technique, I knew I’d found a winner.
+Here’s what I included in the recipe:

 - Ground Beef: These sliders are made using a huge ground beef burger patty!
 It’s easy to make and provides a tasty and juicy base for our cheeseburgers.
 We recommend using lean ground beef.